federatedplatforms/FEDeRATED-BDI/docs/deployment.md

-## Deployment of a BDI Node
+## Deployment of a FEDeRATED Node

-A BDI node consists of the following components:
+A FEDeRATED Node consists of the following components:

 * GraphDB: triple store
-* BDI API: standalone Java application, packaged as an executable jar
+* FEDeRATED Node API: standalone Java application, packaged as an executable jar
 * Corda node: corda + cordapps

 ### Corda network